quintoandar/5a-cloud-stream-helper/README.md

 # spring-cloud-stream-helper
-A Java library with helper classes for projects that are using Spring Cloud Stream framework
+A Java library that provides helper classes for projects using Spring Cloud Stream framework